ABOUT

 THE PHOTOGRAPHER

-Scott Langley is a freelance photojournalist based in New York.
-His documentary work has been widespread throughout the world – providing images to publications, educational institutions, galleries, churches, filmmakers and national organizations.
+Scott Langley is a freelance photojournalist and visual sociologist based in New York.
+His documentary work spans the globe – providing images to publications, educational institutions, galleries, places of worship, filmmakers, as well as national and international organizations.
 His long-term project documenting the death penalty is his passion and primary focus.

-In addition to work as a documentary photographer, Scott has been an active organizer and advocate against the death penalty since 1999.
-For more than 15 years, Scott has served as a volunteer Amnesty International USA death penalty abolition coordinator in a number of states, and in 2017, he co-founded Death Penalty Action, a national organization working to end executions and provide visibility on the issue.
+Alongside his documentary efforts, Scott has been an active organizer and advocate against the death penalty since 1999.
+For more than 20 years, Scott has served as a volunteer Amnesty International USA death penalty abolition coordinator in a number of states, and in 2017, he co-founded Death Penalty Action, a national organization working to end capital punishment and provide visibility around executions.

-Scott travels within and outside the U.S. to speak about capital punishment, his experiences around executions, his work with death row families and murder victim families, and about his photography documentary project.
+Scott travels in the United States and abroad to speak about capital punishment, his experiences around executions, his work with death row families and murder victims’ families, and about his photography documentary project.

 He currently is a professional event and portrait photographer, whose work can be found at scottlangleyphoto.com.
 His photo and academic resume is here (PDF).